grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/00 Introduction.md

 - **Test type categories can be complicated.**

-  Some types share characteristics, , and others can turn into  become the next type just by changing a few settings.
+  Some types share characteristics, and others can turn into the next type just by changing a few settings.

 - **The industry hasn’t reached a consensus about naming for each type.**